microsoft/health-architectures/README.md

 1. For capabilities central to our FHIR offerings look [here.](http://github.com/microsoft/health-architectures/tree/master/FHIR)
 Topics include:
-    *   How to generate events when create, update, or delete operations take place in FHIR
+    *   How to generate events when create, read, update, or delete (CRUD) operations take place in FHIR
     *   How to export data from FHIR for research, analytics, machine learning, etc.
     *   How to secure resources in FHIR and/or process data on egress (i.e. anonymization)
 2. For capabilities around our Internet of Medical Things (IoMT) offering look [here.](http://github.com/microsoft/health-architectures/tree/master/IoMT)
 Topics include:
     *   How to configure the IoMT FHIR Connector and process telemetry data
-    *   Integrating IoMT data with FHIR and using Microsoft Power BI to create a dashboard
+    *   How to integrate IoMT data with FHIR and using Microsoft Power BI to create a dashboard
-    *   Integrating IoMT data with FHIR and using Microsoft Teams to create notifications
+    *   How to integrate IoMT data with FHIR and using Microsoft Teams to create notifications
 3. For capabilities around ingesting HL7v2 and converting messages to FHIR look [here.](http://github.com/microsoft/health-architectures/tree/master/HL7Conversion)
 Topics include:
-    *   Ingesting HL7v2 from your on-premises system and delivering to Azure for conversion and storage to FHIR
+    *   How to ingest HL7v2 from your on-premises system and deliver to Azure for conversion and storage to FHIR

 # How to set-up a demonstration environment